Refinancing after bankruptcy. What do you need to know?admin

-	The fact that there are so many potential scenarios makes it difficult to get answers about refinancing after a bankruptcy.
+The fact that there are so many potential scenarios makes it difficult to get answers about refinancing after bankruptcy.

 Was the mortgage canceled as a result of the bankruptcy?
 Are the payments up to date?
 Was a second mortgage a part of the bankruptcy?

-	This article will go through all of these cases and clear up a lot of misconceptions regarding how to refinance your mortgage after a bankruptcy.
+This article will go through all of these cases and clear up a lot of misconceptions regarding how to refinance your mortgage after bankruptcy.

 Putting a Mortgage Into a Bankruptcy

 One of the biggest myths about including a mortgage in bankruptcy is that you no longer own the house and are simply renting from the bank.

 That is just false.
 Including a mortgage into bankruptcy only guarantees you a little financial protection in the event of mortgage default.

 After the mortgage is discharged, you still own the home, and the lender cannot take it away if you keep making payments.

 If you make all of your mortgage payments on the discharged mortgage and pay it off in full, you will own the house free and clear.

 Only if ordered by a federal bankruptcy judge, the debts outlast the mortgage discharge, and you have the choice to continue making payments and staying in the property.